 Bandarawela is the second most famous holiday destination in the mountains after Nuwara Eliya.
 Bandarawela is just 45 kilometres from Nuwara Eliya and can be reached by bus or rail from Nuwara Eliya.
-Bandarawela is a fairly popular destination since the British colonial time and it is a popular destination for rest, recreation and adevnture activities such as treeking, mountain climbing, hiking.
+Bandarawela is a fairly popular destination since the British colonial time and it is a popular destination for rest, recreation and adventure activities such as trekking, mountain climbing, hiking.
+A large number of Sri Lanka land packages includes bandarawela.

 The greater Bandarawela area is much richer in natural attractions than the nearby Haputale or Ella that are preferred by many people over Bandarawela.
 The English writer Henry W. Cave had written in 1908 in his book “Book of Ceylon”, Bandarawela is “devoid of all attractions in the way of amusement” to a traveller.